 How long can the Common App essay be?

-The maximum is 650 words, and the system will cut off anything beyond that.
+The maximum is 650 words, and the system will not accept anything beyond that count.

 Is 500 words enough for a Common App essay?